seysarr/dataEngProject/README.md

 - "--build" is to build the solution, useful for the first run or when you make changes in config

 ## Analytics
-We provide a notebook on the ./notebooks folder to give an overview our database features.
+We provide a notebook on the ./notebooks folder to give an overview of our database features.

 ## Improvements